 One of the major setbacks that small businesses face is lack of funding.
-The cash flow is further strained by unpaid invoices.
-With the strict procedures and long application process for a bank loan, most of them are left looking for alternatives.
+Where often cash flow is further strained by unpaid invoices.
+With the strict procedures and long application process for a bank loan, most SME’s are left looking for alternatives.
 Invoice factoring is an alternative form of small business finance when mainstream options may not be available.

 While it is not a loan per say, it is the best way for small businesses to secure funds.
 Invoice factoring is where a business owner sells his unpaid invoices to a third party, usually a factoring company, at a discount, in exchange for a tidy sum of money.
 A discount rate is charged based on various factors like the sales volume, invoice amount and the customer’s credit worthiness ad deducted from the amount payable.
 The factoring company usually get their money back when all the invoices are paid up.